dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 It is a compile-time error if:

-*   The type of an expression in a guard clause is not `bool` or `dynamic`.
+*   The type of an expression in a guard clause is not assignable to `bool`.

-*   `p` is in an irrefutable context, it has a required type `T`, and `M` is not assignable to `T`. *Destructuring and variable patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail.*
+*   `p` is in an irrefutable context, it has a required type `T`, and `M` is not assignable to `T`. *Destructuring and variable patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match (though it might throw a runtime exception from implicit downcasts from `dynamic`).*

 ### Pattern uses